ISAAKiel/r_tutorial_caa_2018/scripts/first_part_basic_calibration.md

 The result is a list containing
  * $metadata: The metadata for the (uncalibrated) date
  * $grids: The actual calibrated probabilities
- * $calmatrix: A matrix of probability values, one row per calendar year in timeRange and one column per date.
+ * $calmatrix: A matrix of probability values, one row per calendar year (BP!) in timeRange and one column per date.
 Just a different format of $grids.
 This defaults to NA if not `calMatrix=TRUE` is specified in the call.

 So let's plot it